model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   - **With harness selection** (`--harness`) only those contracts which the selected harnesses depend on are checked.
-  - **For high assurance** passing a `--paranoid` flag also checks contracts for dependencies (other crates) when they are used in stubs.
+  - **For high assurance** passing a `--paranoid` flag also checks contracts for dependencies (other crates) when they are used in abstractions.
   - **Per harness** the users can disable the checking for specific contracts via attribute, like `#[stub_verified(TARGET, trusted)]` or `#[stub_unverified(TARGET)]`.
 This also plays nicely with `cfg_attr`.